labs15-career-endorsement-tracker/frontend/README.md

 In order for the app to function correctly, the user must set up their own environment variables.
 There should be a .env file containing the following:

+    *  JWT_SECRET=<your-secret-here>
-    *  JWT_SECRET - this is your JSON web token secret, which can be any unique string of characters
+            -This can be any unique string of characters.

+    *  REACT_APP_STAGE=staging
+            -This must be included in the .env to utilize the staging database.

+    *  REACT_APP_STAGE=production
+            -This must be included in the .env to utilize the production database.

+If no `REACT_APP_STAGE` environment variable is added to the `.env` file, the default local database on port 5000 will be utilized.

 # Content Licenses